 The easiest way to install a font is to double-click its icon and let Mavericks’ Font Book utility handle it for you, as described in Chapter 14.
 But I’d be remiss if I didn’t also mention how to install a font manually:

 • To install a font that only you can use: Drag the font file’s icon to the Fonts folder in your Home/Library.
-The font is available only to this user account (because other users can’t use fonts stored in your Home/Library folder).
+The font is available only to this user account (because other users can’t use fonts stored in your Home/Library folder).✓ Preferences: The files here hold the information about whichever things you customize in OS X or in the applications you run.
+Whenever you change a system or application preference, that info is saved to a file in the Preferences folder.

 • To install a font for all users of this Mac: Drag the font file’s icon into the Fonts folder in the public Library folder — the one at root level that you see when you open your hard drive’s icon.